-The allure of traveling the world and seeing as much of it as you possibly can is an easy one to understand, even though most of us are relegated to the odd vacation every other year while we’re strapped at work the rest of the time.
+The allure of traveling the world and seeing as much of it as possible is easy to understand, even though most of us are relegated to the odd vacation every other year while we’re strapped at work the rest of the time.

 Are you ready to experience everything the world has to offer without missing a beat, getting to travel however often you can afford to?
-Take a look at 6 of these amazing work from home jobs that let you travel the world and see what catches your eye.
+Take a look at 6 of these fantastic work-from-home jobs that let you travel the world and see what catches your eye.

 The Qualities You Should Look For in Jobs that Let You Travel and Work From Home

-There are plenty of jobs that make it possible for you to work from home while you travel simultaneously.
-Of course you do have to actually work; there are very few jobs out there that are ok with you working three hours a day two days a week so you can traipse across Italy tasting wine.
+Plenty of jobs make it possible for you to work from home while you travel simultaneously.
+Of course, you do have to work; very few jobs are ok with you working three hours a day, two days a week, so you can traipse across Italy tasting wine.

-That being said, there are many that will let you set your own schedule or give you flexibility; if you want to work 12 hour days for four days and then take 3 day weekends exploring a new city or just see the sites on your non-working hours, full steam ahead.
+Many employers will let you set your schedule or give you flexibility.
+If you want to work 12-hour days for four days and then take 3-day weekends exploring a new city or see the sites during your non-working hours, full steam ahead.

-When you’re choosing a job with the goal of traveling while working, look for the following qualities:
+When you’re choosing a job to travel while working, look for the following qualities:

-- The ability to work either entirely remotely, or remotely for large sections of time out of the year.
-It benefits you more to be able to work remotely for several months at a time instead of just one or two days a week, because it gives you more flexibility.
+- The ability to work remotely or remotely for large sections of time out of the year.
+It benefits you more to work remotely for several months instead of just one or two days a week because it gives you more flexibility.

 - Flexibility in scheduling.
-Jobs that are either deadline-based or “work this many hours and you’re good” are going to be best so you can choose what hours (and time zone) you’re working based on around the things you want to see and do.
+Jobs with a deadline or “work this many hours, and you’re good” are best.
+So, you can choose what hours (and time zone) you’re working on the things you want to see and do.

 - Limited calls or scheduled meetings; email or Slack options work best when you’re on the go.

 - Willingness to pay online.
 If you’re bouncing from place to place or even going full-nomad, paper checks in the mail can be tricky.
-Payment via direct deposit, bank transfer, or even credit cards are good choices.
+Payment via direct deposit, bank transfer, or credit card is a good choice.

-Transcriptionists receive audio files from a client or agency and then transcribe them into carefully-formatted written documents.
-All you need is the right software to help slow down the audio, a laptop with WiFi to communicate with the client, and the time it takes to actually complete the project.
-Almost no training is required, and anyone can get started.
+Transcriptionists receive audio files from a client or agency and transcribe them into carefully formatted written documents.
+Law enforcement, legal, real estate business, medical, and more industries need transcriptionists.
+All you need is the right software to help slow down the audio, a laptop with WiFi to communicate with the client, and the time it takes to complete the project.
+New transcriptionists need almost no training making it easy for anyone to start.

-And if you have a special interest in a certain field, even better!
+And even better if you have a particular interest in a specific field!
 Some transcriptionists prefer to work exclusively with journalists to record their interviews.
-At Transcription Outsourcing, we offer general transcription services in addition to specialized services in the medical, legal, business, and law enforcement industries.
+Ditto Transcripts offers general transcription and specialized services in the medical, legal, business, and law enforcement industries.

 Do you have a flare for design and a talent for creative branding?
-Graphic designers can work anywhere, and it’s increasingly common for designers to work completely remotely with their clients.
-You’ll likely need to get on a few calls to talk about what the client wants, but the design work itself can be hashed out on your schedule.
+Graphic designers can work anywhere, and it’s increasingly common for them to work remotely with their clients.
+You’ll likely need to get on a few calls to discuss what the client wants, but you will need to hash out the design work on your schedule.

-And since graphics, logos, and visual branding is an important part of marketing, you’ll always have job security.
+And since graphics, logos, and visual branding are integral to marketing, you’ll always have job security.

-Copywriters, content marketers, and bloggers can work from anywhere and can make a stable income… as long as they’re working for someone else.
-Finding clients who need help with their blog or ad copy can let you write for a living from any location around the world.
+Copywriters, content marketers, and bloggers can work from anywhere and make a stable income… as long as they work for someone else.
+Finding clients who need help with their blog or ad copy can let you write for a living from anywhere worldwide.

-Since you can typically get away with a primarily email-based relationship because you aren’t needing to do frequent interviews on a schedule like a conventional journalist, it will give you more control over your schedule.
+Since you can typically get away with an email relationship (because you don’t need to do frequent interviews on a schedule like a conventional journalist), it will give you more control over your schedule.

 If you love traveling, why not go all in and make it part of your career, too?
-Travel agents should get their certification before they start, but then they can build up an entirely online travel agency to help other clients book their dream vacations (or budget vacations!).
+Travel agents should get their certification before they start.
+Still, they can build up an entirely online travel agency to help other clients book their dream vacations (or budget vacations!).

 There are perks to this; if you have a knack for travel planning, you can put your knowledge to good use and use it to earn the income you need to travel yourself.
 Since you’ve been all across the globe, it will give people confidence in you, and you can even get a few ideas for yourself while helping your clients.